 - What to Expect on the Job

-- How to Be a Good Frontend Engineer on the Job
+- How to Be an Exceptional Frontend Engineer on the Job

 I should also note that advanced students at Bov Academy take a course titled Art of Programming, which covers topics such as improving your problem-solving skills on an advanced level, writing better code, and other art-of-programming topics.